mgomez05/turnitin-bigger-coding-exercise/README.md

 # Instructions for Running this Application from Facebook

+The instructions below were provided by Facebook when this project was created using **Create React App**

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).